The Gateway to Life in the Spirit

 Parents requesting the Sacrament of Baptism for their children should be registered members of the parish and should contact the parish office to begin scheduling the sacrament.

-Please plan ahead, baptism classes may be required in order to fully understand the gravity of the sacrament.
-It is best for parents should try to see that their children are baptized within the first few weeks after birth.
+Please plan ahead, Baptism preparation classes may be required in order to fully understand the gravity of the sacrament.
+It is best for parents to try to have their children baptized within the first few weeks after birth.

 Obtaining Baptismal Records